OliviaEllulStevens/Cognitive-Research-Article-Society/README.md

 -   Create a supportive space for cognitively-interested members of the university to help each other on their learning journeys and express their passion for cognitive science together!

--   Develop academic skills in critical thinking and theoretical knowledge.
-This will mainly come from practice in forming ideas about cognitive research articles and effectively articulating this to others.
+-   Develop academic skills in critical thinking, theoretical knowledge and articulating ideas.

 -   For those interested in a career path in cognitive science, this can also be a space to gain encouragement and feel excited about pursuing a professional identity as a cognitive researcher, by developing complimenting soft and hard skills, and gaining networking opportunities when we go to seminars.